 Barrett-Jackson described it as a “rare original Tucker that has been customized into a convertible”

-I know all of this because years ago when the car first surfaced I was consigned to do an article about the car.
-When the supporting evidence was finally revealed it just didn’t line up.
-So I contacted a number of Tucker experts which were easy to find and easier to get the facts from.
+We know all of this because years ago when the car first surfaced, I was consigned to do an article about the car.
+When the supporting evidence was finally revealed, it just didn’t line up.
+So I contacted a number of Tucker experts who were easy to find and easier to get the facts from.
 I was even able to track down the last owner of the pieces before he sold them off to become the Tucker convertible.
 It was sketchy enough that I ended up passing on the story.

 A made-up story behind a real Tucker is unnecessary